Rancho06/ReactDemo/README.md

 5. browser to localhost:3000.

 ## How to develop React Components?
-...Always add/edit in the components/ directory.
++ Always add/edit in the components/ directory.
-...Install jsx engine globally by `(sudo) npm install -g react-tools` ...Then, precompile jsx syntax to plain JavaScript by `jsx components/ public/javascripts`
++ Install jsx engine globally by `(sudo) npm install -g react-tools`
++ Then, precompile jsx syntax to plain JavaScript by `jsx components/ public/javascripts`.